 Non-pathogenic Gram-positive rods

-Streptomyces: Streptomyces is a Gram-positive bacteria which shape resembles filamentous fungi.
-Streptomyces is known for its ability to produce bioactive secondary metabolites such as antifungals, antivirals, and mainly antibiotics.
-Today, nearly 80% of the antibiotics are sourced from the genus Streptomyces such as penicillin, streptomycin, gentamicin, linezolid, tetracycline etc.
+Streptomyces is a Gram-positive bacteria whose shape resembles filamentous fungi.
+Streptomyces produces bioactive secondary metabolites such as antifungals, antivirals, and antibiotics.
+Today, nearly 80% of the antibiotics are sourced from the genus Streptomyces such as penicillin, streptomycin, gentamicin, linezolid, tetracycline, etc.